We have a simple sketch this week over at the Nacho Average challenge site.

-Here's the original sketch:
+Here is the original sketch:

-Be sure to check out each of the Design Team's entry to the challenge and leave a comment if you can.
+Be sure to check out each of the Design Team's entries to the challenge and leave a comment if you can.
 It means a lot to all of us!
 We'd also love for you to play along with the weekly challenges.
 A Linky Tool has been added so you can upload your creation to the Nacho Design Team site.

 Stamp Sets: Wild About Flowers, Sheltering Tree